RayMairlot/Batch-Render-Tools/README.md

 os.system(command)
 ```

 But, what I can't seem to do is work out how to get it to work on Mac OSX.
-I thought this would work:
+This works:

 ```
-command = 'open -a /Applications/Utilities/Terminal.app ' + bpy.app.binary_path + ' --args -b PathToBlend -a'
+command = 'open -a /Applications/Utilities/Terminal.app ' + bpy.app.binary_path + '
 os.system(command)
 ```

-I thought this would open the Terminal program, run Blender and then pass the arguments after `--args` to Blender, but the `--args` are always ignored.
-If anyone knows where I'm going wrong, please let me know.
+It opens a Terminal and runs blender, but I don't know how to pass additional arguments to Blender.
+If anyone knows how to do that, please let me know.